Keith Jack

 Keith Jack (born 2 March 1988) is a British actor and singer.
 He was the runner-up on the BBC reality talent show Any Dream Will Do, which offered the chance to be the next West End Joseph for the hit musical Joseph and the Amazing Technicolor Dreamcoat by Andrew Lloyd Webber and Tim Rice.
 He lost out to Lee Mead in the final on 9 June 2007.

 Early life

-Before his appearances on Any Dream Will Do, Jack he was studying performance skills in Edinburgh and a HNC in Musical Theatre at Telford College, also in Edinburgh.
+Before his appearances on Any Dream Will Do, Jack was studying performance skills in Edinburgh and a HNC in Musical Theatre at Telford College, also in Edinburgh.
 Since winning the 2006 Chicago Rock Café Rock Idol contest, held in the English West Midlands, he has been a student of celebrity vocal coach Carrie Grant.
 Jack attended St. David's High School in Dalkeith, where he performed in various Christmas concerts and other events.

 Any Dream Will Do

 Since the start of Any Dream Will Do, Jack was noted as a strong contender; his vocals in particular were praised very highly.
 The main criticisms directed at him were his diction and his physical appearance: some judges thought he looked 'too young' to play Joseph.
 However, by the end of the series, Jack was widely regarded as the strongest singer on the programme.
 John Barrowman and vocal coach Zoe Tyler in particular were full of praise.
 Barrowman said: "That was brilliant, brilliant, brilliant, son!
 You have a voice of gold."
 Tyler commented: "When I hear you sing now, you knock me for six."